 The pilot replicated the procedure of the first experiment from Jiang et al. (2006), as close as we could determine.
 In their experiment 1, they ran only heterosexual participants.
 Similarly, in our case, the collected samples for non-heterosexual participants were too small to engage in any practical analysis.
 Complete data for these analyses are at OSF osf.io/82xua.

 Subliminality of the images.
 For this stage of analysis, a total of 11 participants were excluded for analysis of subliminality, with three of them exceeding the breakthrough threshold, and the rest (eight) delivering invalid responses, leaving 10 participants to enter this stage of analysis.
 Overall, there were four participants being excluded from either stage of the experiment due to breakthrough.
 The proportion correct discrimination of the side of the intact image in unconscious trials was .550, SEM = 0.018, 95% CI [.52, .59].
 Objective performance of unconscious and conscious trials can be tested against chance with a rough default: the maximum possible performance is 0.5 above chance.
 With such assumption, one heuristic is to use a half-Cauchy with a mode of 0 (i.e. 0 above chance) and a scale factor of 0.5/7 = .07 (Dienes, 2019).
-For unconscious trials, BHC(0, .07 proportion correct units) = 6.64 RRB>3 [.005, .23], and BHC(0, .07 proportion correct units) = 3.6×1014, RRB>3 [0.02, 143] for conscious trials.
+For unconscious trials, (M=.550, SD=0.057), t(9)=2.79, p=.010, BHC(0, .07 proportion correct units) = 6.64 RRB>3 [.005, .23]; and (M=.992, SD=0.020), t(9)=78.85, p<.001, BHC(0, .07 proportion correct units) = 3.6×1014, RRB>3 [0.02, 143] for conscious trials.
 That is, there was moderate evidence supporting participants’ performance being above chance for unconscious trials, and the evidence was strong for performance in conscious trials being above chance.

 Attractiveness of the images.
 The scale points labelled as “5 - Aroused”, “4 -Attracted”, “3 - Indifferent”, “2 - Repelled”, and “1 - Disgusted”.
 That is, the higher the rating, the stronger the subjective attraction.
 Endpoint values are possible, though unlikely to be elicited by a glimpse at an image.
 Thus, the most likely range of scores is 1 Likert unit either side of the midpoint, leading to a model of H1 with SD = 0.5 Likert units.

 Table 1 indicates that heterosexual males were subjectively attracted to the female images, with moderate evidence they were subjectively repelled from the male images.
 The evidence was insensitive for females.
-Thus, this manipulation check is only partially supported,
+Thus, this manipulation check is only partially supported.